-The Sonic games have all had plenty.
+The Sonic the Hedgehog games have all had plenty.
 The most notable can be found in Sonic 3's Hydrocity Zone.
 If you are unfortunate enough to be hit with a Mega Chopper, you are as good as dead.
 These suckers leech one ring a second, while disabling jumping and spinning, trapping you in that section of the level to die a slow and painful death.
 Fortunately for those playing as a Sonic/Tails duo, Tails can just bust them open... if he doesn't have one on him as well.

 Apparently you're completely unaware you can just shake them off.
 If one gets a hold of you, just run back and forth rapidly.
 Not demonic spiders.

 Oh, and by the way, Hydrocity is the SECOND ZONE IN THE GAME.